gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 ### If your public IP address is dynamic

 Some Internet Service Providers may change your IP address sometimes.
-To overcome this, enable the [DDNS](../ddns), then edit the configuration to replace DDNS url with your public IP address.
+To overcome this, enable the [DDNS](../ddns), then edit the configuration to replace public IP address with your DDNS url.

 1. Copy the content of the configuration to a text editor(e.g. [Atom](https://atom.io/){target="_blank"}, [Sublime](https://www.sublimetext.com/){target="_blank"}).
 2. Edit the configuration to replace DDNS url with your public IP address.